kandreou21/Histograms/README.md

-# Histograms
+# Histograms for Range Queries

-Creates equi-width and equi-depth histograms for the statistic estimation of results in range queries
+This repository contains Java implementations of equi-width and equi-depth histograms for statistical estimation of results in range queries.